 Winter always brings me a whole host of comforts, and if you’ve ever read Katherine May’s beautiful book Wintering you’ll know what I’m talking about.
 I love many things about winter, including walking through town in the dar…

 The Snowman has been my favourite film since it first appeared on our TV screens on Boxing Day in 1982.
 I remember watching it for the first time as if it was yesterday.
-Years later, in some ridiculous corporate ice-breaking …
+Years later, in some ridiculous corporate ice-breaking session with 10 senior …

 Host